 See: Hike to Nevis Peak, zoom through the jungle via zip line, visit historic plantations, and take an island tour with a local driver.
 Additionally, don't miss Lover's Beach, a mile-long secluded spot offering loads of privacy and views of neighboring St. Kitts, while Nisbet Beach is a palm-lined stretch of white sand ideal for swimming and sunbathing.

 Dine: After leaving Mumbai to open a restaurant in the Caribbean, Vikas Pariani introduced Indian Summer after debuting two successful restaurants on St. Martin and St. Kills.
 Vik, as he's known to his clientele, serves authentic Indian cuisine and plenty of charm.

 A vibrant country with a playful personality, the Dominican Republic is a trending vacation hot spot.
 Spanning two-thirds of the island of Hispaniola (Haiti occupies the western portion), the “DR” is credited with inventing merengue and is steeped in music and dance.
-The eastern tip of the island is book-ended by Punta Cana and Cap Cana, neighboring high-end resorts located just 10 minutes from each other.
-Aqua adventure awaits, while zip lining, sailing, and kayaking is also on tap.
-The Club now features two options in the Punta Cana area, at two separate resorts.
-At Punta Cana Resort & Club, there’s a four-bedroom villa, while the boutique resort Eden Roc at Cap Cana features two new two-bedroom suites.
+Aqua adventure awaits, while zip-lining, sailing, and kayaking are also on tap.
+The Club features two, two-bedroom luxury residences located on the eastern tip of the Dominican Republic.

 See: Tour Altos de Chavon, a 16th-century replica of a Mediterranean village located just 30 minutes from the Club residences.
 Perched atop the Chavon River in La Romana, it's a main attraction for good reason, with a cultural center, archaeological museum, and amphitheater.